KTC96/project-one/README.md

 * Pexels: Pexels was used for copyright free images.
 * Upsplash: Upsplash was used for copyright free images.
 * Fontjoy: Fontjoy was used to provide font paring ideas.
+* CloudConvert: I used CloudConvert to change my images into webp format.